Welcome to

 A smiling woman in a light dress and cardigan standing in a grassy field with trees in the background.

-I’m Caitlin Blair, LCSW and holistic psychotherapist based in California.
+I’m Caitlin Blair, LCSW, LICSW and holistic psychotherapist in California & Washington State.
 I love helping people find more balance in their lives by building awareness & building practical habits to support their whole selves.

 Allostatic Load: Why Chronic Stress Leaves You So Burned Out